 His pain so deep he would struggle no more.

 His every thought now overwhelmed with first a sorrow that was all-consuming, before that sorrow turned to hate.
 A hate he could no more escape than one can escape the air around them.
 It was his every breath, his very reason to continue on.
 He breathed in his hate and never once did he breathe it out.

 Can you feel that hate?
 That fire that burns and burns throughout him?
 He stares at the fox mask in his hands.
 He stares at the bodies and the dead around him.
 Broken bodies of those he loved.
 Some bleeding, some too burnt to bleed.

 And one body.
 No, he would not think of that, he could not consider what had been done.
 Some deaths mean more than others, and this death he could not even fathom.
 The pain of it seared him deep, and he turned away from it before it could cut him any deeper.

-The stone around him was melted with power and scorched with pain.
+The stone around him was melted with fire and scorched with pain.
 Dark shadows of soot marching down the walls and along the floors.
-Something hot and fierce had ragged through here, and left death in its wake, left him in its wake.
+Something hot and fierce had raged through here, and left death in its wake, left him in its wake.

 He knew who was at fault.
 He knew where the blame lay.
 He may have forgotten much, and it was likely he would forget more, but this one thing he knew.
 He knew where to point his blame.
 His memories were becoming singular, focused, this would get worse, or perhaps it was better.